Claiming housing benefit and/or council tax support

 Backdating your housing benefit/council tax support

 If you are over pensionable age your claim for housing benefit and/or council tax support can be backdated up to a maximum of three months.

 If you are under pensionable age you may ask for your claim to be backdated:

 You must prove that you had a good reason for failing to apply at the correct time.
 This is called "good cause".
-You will be asked to provide evidence to support your request, for example a letter from your doctor to support an illness.
+You will be asked to provide supporting evidence, for example a letter from your doctor to support an illness.

 Need extra help with your housing costs (including how to claim for a discretionary housing payment)?

-If you are in receipt of housing benefit or Universal Credit, and the amount you receive is less than your full rent liability, you may be able to apply for a Discretionary Housing Payment (DHP) to help with your housing costs.
+Are you in receipt of housing benefit or Universal Credit?
+If the amount you receive is less than your full rent liability, you could apply for a Discretionary Housing Payment (DHP).

-These payments are a short-term measure to assist you to make changes to your expenditure or look for alternative, cheaper accommodation.
-They are made from a cash-limited fund allocated to local authorities each year from central government and are only awarded in cases of financial hardship.
+DHP is a short-term measure to help you make changes to your expenditure or look for alternative, cheaper accommodation.
+They are from a cash-limited fund given to local authorities each year and are only awarded in cases of financial hardship.
 You can request either a short-term regular payment or a lump sum payment.